karam94/bannerlord-fourth-crusade-mod/README.md

 - Tweak cities & towns to better represent their actual sizes/historical significance.
 - Tweak cities & towns to have more accurate bounded settlements.
-- Debug clan names not changing.
-- Investigate work needed to rename troops.
-- Investigate if we need to change any more colour information for kingdoms.
-- Give credits to some of the banner authors.
 - Test the factions ingame during battles.

 ### Credits: